SophieDeBenedetto/stream_chat/blog.md

 }
 ```

 We'll see LiveView's stream updating capabilities in action in the next section.
 Next up, we'll build the infinite scroll back feature that loads the previous chat history as the user scrolls the chat window up.
 Each time the user scrolls up and hits the top of the chat window, we'll prepend an older batch of messages to the stream.
 You'll see that LiveView handles the work of how and where to prepend those messages on the page.
-It does so thanks to our correct rendering of stream items with their DOM ids.
 All we have to do is tell LiveView that an item should be prepended to the stream, and the framework takes care of the rest.
 Let's do that now.

 ## Prepend Stream Messages for Infinite Scroll Back

-Before we can use streams to prepend older messages to the top of the chat window, we need to add the "scroll back" interaction.
-We'll use a JS hook to send a message to the server when the user scrolls up to the top of the chat window.
-We'll move through this task quickly in order to keep our main focus on stream functionality.
+Our app uses a JS hook to send the `"load_more"` event to the server when the user scrolls up to the top of the chat window.
+You can check out the hook implementation [here]().
+All you need to do is add a new div with the hook attached to the messages display, like this:

-### Observe Scroll Back with JS Hooks

-Add the following div to the `Messages.list_messages/1` function component with the `phx-hook="InfiniteScroll"` attribute attached:

 ```elixir
 def list_messages(assigns) do